neonexus/sails-react-bootstrap-webpack/README.md

 + Schema validation and enforcement for `PRODUCTION`.
 This repo is setup for `MySQL`.
 If you plan to use a different datastore, you will want to modify [`config/bootstrap.js`](config/bootstrap.js) (not to be confused with the CSS framework, this config file is what Sails runs just before finally "lifting".
 See [Sails documentation](https://sailsjs.com/config/bootstrap) about the `config/bootstrap.js` file.)

 ## How to Use
 This repo is not installable via `npm`.
-It should be forked to help kick-start projects.
+Instead, Github provides a handy "Use this template" (green) button at the top of this page.
+That will create a special fork of this repo (so there is a single, init commit, instead of the commit history from this repo).

 Scripts built into [`package.json`](package.json):